- If you’re already enrolled in an exchange plan and your subsidy eligibility changes, you can change your plan.

 If John is receiving a premium subsidy and experiences a mid-year increase in income that makes him ineligible to continue receiving a subsidy, he’ll have access to a 60-day special enrollment period during which he can switch to a different plan.
 He may decide he wants to keep his plan, or he may prefer to pick a less expensive option once his premium subsidies are no longer available.
 The choice is his.

 If Mary’s income is too high for premium subsidies, she may have initially selected a low-cost plan since she has to pay the entire bill herself.
 If her income subsequently drops into the subsidy-eligible range, she’ll have a 60-day SEP during which she can change plans.
-[Through the end of 2019, this only applies to people who already had a plan that they purchased through the exchange, and wish to switch to a different plan once they’re eligible for subsidies.
+[Through the end of 2019, this only applied to people who already had a plan that they purchased through the exchange, and wished to switch to a different plan once they became eligible for subsidies.
 But starting in 2020, off-exchange enrollees (in most states) who experience a drop in income that makes them subsidy-eligible will have an opportunity to enroll in an on-exchange plan.]

 Mary’s premium subsidy can be applied to any metal-level plan in the exchange, including the plan she already has (as long as it’s not a catastrophic plan).
 If her existing plan is a catastrophic plan, this SEP will be particularly helpful, since catastrophic plan premiums can’t be subsidized.
 Even if she already had a metal-level plan, she’ll have the option to pick a different one during her SEP.